The Dreaming Jewels

-The Dreaming Jewels, also known as The Synthetic Man, is a science fiction novel by American writer Theodore Sturgeon.
+The Dreaming Jewels (1950), also known as The Synthetic Man, is a science fiction novel by American writer Theodore Sturgeon.
 It was his first published novel.

-Plot
+Plot summary

-8-year-old Horton "Horty" Bluett runs away from his abusive family, carrying only a smashed jack-in-the-box named Junky.
+Eight-year-old Horton "Horty" Bluett runs away from his abusive family, carrying only a smashed jack-in-the-box named Junky.
 Disguised as a girl, Horty takes refuge among the "strange people" in a traveling circus.
 The owner of the carnival, Pierre Monetre, is a disgraced doctor and scientist with a deep hatred of mankind.
 Having discovered intelligent nonhuman life in the form of crystal-like jewels, Monetre works to unlock the source of their great power and, ultimately, destroy mankind.
 Zena, a carnival performer, takes Horty under her wing.
 She knows that Horty is the key to executing Monetre's destructive plan, and the only one powerful enough to stop him.